skadz108/skadz108/README.md

 ## Projects

-- [Mandela](https://github.com/skadz108/Mandela), a simple iOS 16+ customization tool.
+- Swiftflix, a "content streaming app" for iOS.
 - Riptide, a web feed client for iOS.
 - Some iOS jailbreaking stuff
 - Some regular iOS stuff